qsnake/gpaw/doc/performance.rst

 and Pt (see the paper [Mor05b]_ for more details).

-The setups used for the test calculations can be found here_.
+The setups used for the test calculations can be found on the :ref:`setups` page.

-.. _here: :ref:`setups`

 Efficiency